Linear and nonlinear stability of rate-and-state faults: Transition of fault slip acceleration from linear to non-linear stages

 \section{Transition of fault slip acceleration from linear to non-linear stages}

-Linear stability analysis is loading-specific.
-As shown in section \ref{sec:linstab}, the critical length $L_c$ is strongly determined by loading condition.
-Foremost, the loading condition is reflected in the form of the underlying distribution of slip rate and state, about which perturbations are considered.
-For instance, the asymptotic scaling of $L_c/L_b$ in the limit $a/b\rightarrow 1$ changes with loading.
-Denoting $\epsilon=1-a/b$, that scaling changes from $O(\epsilon^{-1})$ for a finite rate-weakening patch driven by boundary creep to $O(\epsilon^{-3/2})$ for uniform rate of shear stress loading on a finite fault.
-The only commonality of the stability results for the two loading configurations occurs when the direct effect is neglected ($a/b=0$), in which case the critical length $L_c/L_b$ for both configurations is given by the first \emph{Uenishi and Rice} [2003] eigenvalue ($0.57888694...$).
+Linear stability analysis is initial-conditions-specific.
+The initial conditions in the form of the underlying steady-state distribution of slip rate and state, about which perturbations are considered, are a reflection of the fault geometry (e.g., finiteness), possible frictional heterogeneity, and boundary and loading conditions.
+As shown in section \ref{sec:linstab}, the critical length $L_c$ is strongly determined by the initial spatial distribution of slip rate and state and we found that the asymptotic scaling of $L_c/L_b$ in the limit $a/b\rightarrow 1$ changes with the form of the initial condition.
+That scaling changes from $O((1-a/b)^{-1})$ for a finite rate-weakening asperity driven by boundary creep to $O((1-a/b)^{-3/2})$ for uniform rate of shear stress loading on a finite fault.
+The only commonality of the stability results for the two loading configurations occurs when the direct effect is neglected ($a/b=0$), in which case the critical length $L_c/L_b$ for both configurations is given by the first {\it Uenishi and Rice} [2003] eigenvalue ($0.57888694...$).
 An additional signature of the initial and loading conditions is the characteristic slip velocity ($V_{pl}$) and timescale ($D_c/V_{pl}$) for evolution of the slip rate following perturbation.
-For example $V_{pl}$ in the case of constant rate of shear stress, is given by (\ref{eq:Vpltdot}), whereas for the case of loading by steady creep, $V_{pl}$ reflects the the rate of slip in the boundary regions.
+For example $V_{pl}$ in the case of constant rate of shear stress, is given by (\ref{eq:Vpltdot}), whereas for the case of loading by steady creep, $V_{pl}$ reflects the rate of slip in the boundary regions.